Big 5 Battleground Fund

 LUCHA and its c3 sister ACE are Center for Popular Democracy affiliates based in the Phoenix area, started to challenge anti-immigrant policies.
 They have over 1000 Latino and immigrant members, and provide empowerment services along with leadership development, organizing, and civic engagement at scale.
 They’ve led ballot campaigns including the winning 2016 Prop 206 Minimum Wage initiative, helped in the efforts to defeat former Maricopa County Sheriff Arpaio, and continue to create leaders and campaigns that challenge the political status quo in Arizona.

 Part of the national organization and political home for Latinx and Chicanx organizing for racial justice.
 Mobilizing against immigration enforcement and criminalization.
 Currently leading a campaign to pressure tech companies to stop profiting from the suffering of immigrants.
+Organizing in Phoenix, working on candidate endorsements for local elections and community engagement programs for the presidential elections.

 Tomorrow We Vote (501c3) is a Phoenix, Arizona-based nonpartisan nonprofit focused on registering students in high schools using a specialized curriculum developed to allow voting-aged youth to understand their political power.
 Tomorrow We Vote Action (501c4) focuses on progressive issues important to the youth and provides education-based political actions through civic engagement.